Bandra railway station

-Bandra (/bæːndra/; station code: B for Suburban services and BA for Indian Railways) is a railway station on the Western Line and Harbour Line of the Mumbai Suburban Railway network.
-It serves the Bandra suburban area and the commercial area of Bandra-Kurla Complex (BKC).
-Bandra Terminus is near to Bandra railway station and serves interstate traffic on the Western Railway.
+Bandra (/bæːndra/; station code: B for Suburban services and BA for Indian Railways) is a railway station on the Western line and Harbour line of the Mumbai Suburban Railway network.
+It serves the Bandra suburban area and the commercial area of the Bandra Kurla Complex (BKC).
+Bandra Terminus is near Bandra railway station and serves interstate traffic on the Western Railway.

 The station is a Grade-I heritage structure.
 The other 4 railway stations on Mumbai's heritage list include Chhatrapati Shivaji Maharaj Terminus, Western Railways Headquarters Building (Churchgate), Byculla railway station and Reay Road railway station.